Thomas Burke (railroad builder): Railwayman

 Along with Judge Cornelius H. Hanford, Burke convinced the Seattle City Council to establish the 120 ft Railroad Avenue (now Alaskan Way) along the downtown waterfront.
 The SLS&E got first choice of a right-of-way.

 The Northern Pacific eventually gained control of SLS&E by purchasing a majority of its stock.
 By this time, Seattle had established itself well enough as a city that Northern Pacific chose actually to operate the line (though the city did not get a major passenger terminal until 1905).

 Burke was a partner with Bostonian Frank Osgood and Seattle pioneer David Denny in the city's first horse-drawn streetcars (1884); only five years later, the three built one of the country's first electric streetcar lines.

 James J. Hill hired Burke in 1890 as the local counsel for the Great Northern, virtually guaranteeing Seattle's role as that line's western terminus.
 However, city engineer R. H. Thomson opposed adding yet another railroad to the crowded waterfront.
 When the Great Northern ran its first train to Seattle June 20, 1893, the end of the line was at Smith Cove in Interbay, a bit north of downtown.
 Eventually, Hill, Burke, and the city engineer's office reached a mutually satisfactory solution to the problem: the Great Northern Tunnel, a railway tunnel under downtown Seattle, built 1903–1906.

+Death

 Burke died on December 4, 1925.
 He is buried at the Burke family monument at Evergreen Washelli Memorial Park.